Feminism in India: Post–1947

 The new law has made it mandatory for all government and privately run hospitals in India to give free first aid and medical treatment to victims of rape.
 The 2013 law also increased the age of consent from 16 years to 18 years, and any sexual activity with anyone less than age of 18, irrespective of consent, now constitutes statutory rape.

 In May 2013, the Supreme Court of India held that the two-finger test on a rape victim violates her right to privacy, and asked the Delhi government to provide better medical procedures to confirm sexual assault.

 In 2014, an Indian family court in Mumbai ruled that a husband objecting to his wife wearing a kurta and jeans and forcing her to wear a sari amounted to cruelty, which led to the wife being granted a divorce.
 In 2016 a judgment of the Delhi high court was made public in which it was ruled that the eldest female member of a Hindu Undivided Family can be its "Karta".

 In 2018 the Supreme Court of India struck down a law making it a crime for a man to have sex with a married woman without the permission of her husband.
 Prior to November 2018, women were forbidden to climb Agasthyarkoodam.
 A court ruling removed the prohibition.

+In 2025 the Supreme Court of India overturned a decision of the Madras High Court that had denied a government school teacher maternity leave related to the birth of her third child.